Top Countertop Materials for Lafayette Kitchens: Pros, Cons & Maintenance

 Marble is highly porous and chemically sensitive.
 Acids from citrus, vinegar, and wine etch the surface almost immediately.
 These marks cannot be cleaned away.
 They become part of the stone’s permanent surface.

-In our experience, marble countertops in family kitchens show visible wear within the first year.
+According to our kitchen remodeling team, marble countertops in family kitchens show visible wear within the first year., marble countertops in family kitchens show visible wear within the first year.
 For low-use spaces, marble can work.
 For kitchens that cook daily, it almost always becomes a regret.

 The problem is not quality.
 The problem is that marble’s physical properties do not match how most kitchens operate.